Research ideas

 First milestone

-Work out the degree-4 case in one prime dimension and identify the first forced generator.
+Work out degree 4 in one prime dimension and identify the first forced generator.

 Who this fits